 OVF is a DMTF standard for packaging and distributing virtual appliances.
-A Virtual Appliance is a pre-built software solution, comprised of one or more virtual machines that are packaged, maintained, updated and managed as a unit.
-OVF enables portability and simplifies installation and deployment of virtual appliances across multiple virtualization platforms.
-For more information about OVF, please refer to OVF Tech Note: www.dmtf.org/ovf format for moving virtual machines to be deployed in clouds whether they are public or private clouds.
+A Virtual Appliance is a pre-built software solution, comprised of one or more Virtual Machines that are packaged, maintained, updated and managed as a unit.
+OVF enables portability and simplifies installation and deployment of virtual appliances across multiple virtualization platforms (See Figure 1).
+For more information about OVF, please refer to the OVF Technical Note (www.dmtf.org/vman).